Skip to main content

 3. Conversion of Pregnenolone Under conditions of high stress, the steroid hormone precursor pregnenolone can be shunted away from the production of dehydroepiandrosterone (DHEA) and testosterone and towards the production of progesterone and ultimately cortisol.
 This phenomenon, known as “pregnenolone steal,” further depletes the substrates available for anabolic hormone synthesis.

 The downstream consequences for a workforce are significant.
 In men, this can manifest as a functional hypogonadism, with symptoms of low testosterone such as fatigue, depression, reduced cognitive function, and loss of muscle mass.
 In women, it can lead to menstrual irregularities, anovulatory cycles, and an exacerbation of perimenopausal symptoms.
-Both sexes are susceptible to the of a skewed cortisol-to-anabolic hormone ratio, which favors catabolism and visceral fat accumulation.
+Both sexes are susceptible to the metabolic consequences of a skewed cortisol-to-anabolic hormone ratio, which favors catabolism and visceral fat accumulation.

 How Can Wellness Interventions Modulate This Neuroendocrine Crosstalk?